RTHyman/audio-program/README.md

 ### Connection Details & Diagram

 See below for more notes and reference images.
 The connections are made from the pushbuttons to the bonnet.
 The ground connections just need to go to ground using a 220 to 1000 Ohm resistor - the details are not important.
 If you want to be extra careful on the wiring or are making any modifications to the code/purpose, you can see the code section to verify what LEDs/buttons are connected to what GPIO pins.
 I've also marked it in the image here for an easy reference.
+The orientation of this image is the same orientation as the images below.
+Looking at the box with the lid open.

 ![wiring!](/images/enclosure/wiring.png)